 This post may contain affiliate links.
 Please read my disclosure policy.

 Instead of squeezing fresh oranges to get plenty of orange flavor, we use frozen orange juice concentrate (no sugar added).
-We don’t want to water down the no-bake cheesecake filling with too much liquid and knew it could support the intense flavor of the concentrated juice.
-This shortcut adds the flavor we wanted and cuts time in the preparation, a win-win with amazing results!
+We don’t want to water down the no-bake cheesecake filling with too much liquid and knew these could support the intense flavor of the concentrated juice.
+This shortcut added the flavor we wanted and cut the prep time dramatically, a win-win with amazing results!

-If you’re serving a crowd, you can double or triple this no-bake cheesecake recipe and serve in clear plastic disposable cups so clean up would be easy too!
+If you’re serving a crowd, you can double or triple this no-bake cheesecake recipe and serve in clear plastic disposable cups.
+Clean up has never been easier!
 Just before you’re ready to serve, add a good dollop of whipped cream, a little fresh orange zest and orange wedges.
 Fun, easy and delicious – another great ending to a fabulous meal.